lorenaparralanda/dsp/05a-python.md

 Explain list comprehensions.
 Give examples and show equivalents with `map` and `filter`.
 How do their capabilities compare?
 Also demonstrate set comprehensions and dictionary comprehensions.

->> Similar to what mathematicians do, list comprehensions provide a concise way to create lists.

-For example a mathematician might create a list,

-S = {x2 : x in {0...9}}

-In Python, through list comprehension, we can create the same list:
+>> Similar to what mathematicians do, list comprehension provides a concise way to create lists.
+For example, a mathematician might create a list this way: S = {x2 : x in {0...9}}.
+However, we can use Python/list comprehension to create the same list:

 ```python
 S = [x**2 for x in range(10)]